Buying a resale property pros and cons

-You are buying based only on a floor plan without seeing the finishes, the layout or outside view of the building.
+You are buying based only on a floor plan without seeing the finishes, the layout, or the outside view of the building.
 All of the measurements that the developer provides you are estimates and subject to change, so you’ll never be 100% sure of what you are purchasing.

 Nothing is guaranteed.
 A condo building usually takes several months to complete.
 While most reputable developers deliver developments on time, late deliveries aren’t uncommon.